atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

 import 'local_notification_service.dart';
 ```

-All the packages that starts with `at_` are packages that allows us to interact with the @platform.
+All the packages that starts with `at_` are packages that allows us to interact with the atPlatform.

 at_app_flutter
-: A library that help developers build flutter applications on the @platform.
+: A library that help developers build flutter applications on the atPlatform.

 at_client
 : The at_client library is the non-platform specific Client SDK which provides the essential methods for building an app using the @protocol.